CSULB FEA Department Office: UTC 104 Phone: 562-985-5404 Fax: 562-985-5405

 Jack began teaching a few years ago when he was invited to Grand Valley State University to be director of photography on a film project for their unique summer "Film Practicum" program.
 This program provides students with a total immersion experience crewing on a film, working with professional actors and filmmakers, shooting in 35mm or with Super-16mm cameras (generously supplied by Panavision).
 These projects have won many awards at film festivals including the Los Angeles Short Film Festival, the Crested Butte Reel Fest, the East Lansing Film Festival, Instant Films (Los Angeles), the Waterfront Film Festival (Muskegon), and the Fort Lauderdale International Film Festival.

 The rewards of providing this kind of hands-on real-life experience to aspiring filmmakers led Jack to more teaching.
-He is now an Associate Professor in the film department at CSULB, teaching lighting and cinematography, while still shooting various projects.
+He is now an Emeritus Professor in the film department at CSULB, teaching lighting and cinematography, while still shooting various projects.
 He has also taught in the cinema department at University of Southern California, the theatre department at Cornell University, and the film program at the State University of New York at Cortland, and he has been a guest lecturer at Saddleback College (Mission Viejo, California).

 Realizing the limitations of classroom instruction for learning the realities of professional filmmaking, Jack wrote Shooting Movies Without Shooting Yourself in the Foot to recreate, as much as possible in written words, the real life experience of working on a professional camera crew.
 He has also contributed to Student Filmmakers magazine with articles like: "Fried Lighting Circuits on the Set: When Your Genny Fails, and Blowing Granny's Fuse Box is Not an Option"; "Technique and Precautions for Laying Dolly Track"; and "When They Look to You on the Set: Filming a Key Shot for Spielberg's Hook."
 His article "It Pays to Be Prepared: Tape Your Magazines" appeared both in the print magazine and online.